vinaykukke/unsigned_py/reference/hou-python.md

   # In turn, Houdini will load any HDK extensions written in C++.
 These
   # extensions need to link against Houdini's libraries, so we need to
   # make sure that the symbols from Houdini's libraries are visible to
   # other libraries that Houdini loads.
-So, we adjust Python's dlopen
+So, we adjust python's dlopen
   # flags before importing hou.
   if hasattr(sys, "setdlopenflags"):
     old_dlopen_flags = sys.getdlopenflags()